National Healthcareer Association: Certified occupations

 Certified technicians work alongside licensed nurses and/or doctors.
-These positions would include individuals working as a phlebotomist, EKG technician, clinical medical assistant, patient care technicians, medical laboratory assistants, medical transcriptionists, medical administrative assistants, billing and coding specialists, mental health technicians, and surgical/operating room technicians.
+These positions would include individuals working as phlebotomists, EKG technicians, clinical medical assistants, patient care technicians, medical laboratory assistants, medical transcriptionists, medical administrative assistants, billing and coding specialists, mental health technicians, and surgical/operating room technicians.
 Many hospitals, private practices, and organizations throughout the country require national certification as a competence standard.
 The National Healthcareer Association is a part of the National Organization for Competency Assurance.
 The National Healthcareer Association helps set performance ethics standards among healthcare professionals, establish education requirements, and set guidelines for national certifications.

 Continuing education requirements

 Due to the changes and updates in the healthcare industry, certified technicians are required to maintain their certification by completing continuing education credits throughout the year, or the duration of their certificate's expiration date.
 These continuing education credits or units (CEUs) can be earned through the certification agency or through their employer and then verified by the National Healthcareer Association.
-Continuing education ensures competency standards throughout employment of the certified individual, and keeps them aware of changes and new regulations in the allied healthcare industry.
+Continuing education ensures competency standards throughout employment of the certified individual, and keeps them aware of the changes and new regulations in the allied healthcare industry.

 Certification exams

-The National Healthcareer Association writes, develops and publishes the certification exams for allied health professions: medical assistant, phlebotomy, EKG, pharmacy technician, medical billing and coding, administrative medical assistants, patient care technician and electronic health records.
+The National Healthcareer Association writes, develops, and publishes the certification exams for allied health professions: medical assistant, phlebotomy, EKG, pharmacy technician, medical billing and coding, administrative medical assistants, patient care technician and electronic health records.